sivaratrisrinivas/Rashomon/README.md

 5. **Discuss**: Highlight any text passage to reveal the "Discuss this" button, which instantly connects you with other readers focused on the same section.

-6. **Connect**: After a meaningful 5-minute conversation, you'll be prompted to generate an invite link.
-Share Rashomon with friends who'd appreciate spontaneous discussions around shared reading.
+6. **Connect**: Wrap up the 5-minute conversation and revisit the reading view later to replay past chats directly from highlighted passages.

 ---